Castletown House

+Castletown House, Celbridge, County Kildare, Ireland, is a Palladian country house built in 1722 for William Conolly, the Speaker of the Irish House of Commons.
+It formed the centrepiece of an 800 acre estate.
+The estate was sold in 1965, and later sub-divided.
+The house and a core demesne of 120 acres were bought by a group of people looking to preserve them, and became the first major project of the Irish Georgian Society; they were later transferred to a dedicated charitable foundation, and ultimately to State ownership.
+Most of the wider estate remaining was divided between State forestry company, Coillte, and developers, and parts were built on, notably the former orchard and walled garden.
+In September 2023, the main access road and car parking became the subject of access issues and protests.

 Interiors

-On the piano nobile there are a series of ever grander reception rooms typical of the 1720s.
-The house was entered by ascending a staircase outside before coming into a large entrance hall which was graced with stucco gilding and pictures of the family.
+On the piano nobile there are a series of ever-grander reception rooms, typical of the 1720s.
+The house was entered by ascending a staircase outside before coming into a large entrance hall which was decorated with stucco gilding and pictures of the family.
 To the left is the dining room which was made out of two smaller rooms.
 To the right of the hall was the huge staircase itself.
 This was made of Portland stone and is cantilevered.

-Straight on is the Green Drawing Room and was also known as the Saloon because of its position in the house.
+Straight on on the left is the Green Drawing Room, also known as the Saloon because of its position in the house.
 This was the room that the family used to receive their guests in before leaving and (staying on the left hand side of the house) entering the Red Drawing Room.

-The Print Room is decorated with cut-outs of favourite images, following the fashion of the 1760s.
-This room is on the right side and is thought to be the only surviving example of this in Ireland from this period.
+Beyond this, the Print Room is decorated with cut-outs of favourite images, following the fashion of the 1760s.
+This room is on the right side and is thought to be the only surviving example of this type of room in Ireland from this period.
 Further on is the State Bedroom, which was never used by royalty as such, but by the various viceroys based in Dublin.
 In it are chairs which were from Venice.

 Another feature of Castletown is the Long Gallery, an 80 ft long room decorated in the Pompeian manner by O'Reilly in the 1770s in blue, red and gold.